 \subsection{Datasets}

-For the OPUS corpus used in English $\rightarrow$ German translation task, we deduplicated the corpus, which is different from \cite{Zhan_Liu_Wong_Chao_2021} and is the main reason that we cannot reproduce the results in the original paper.
+For the OPUS corpus used in the English $\rightarrow$ German translation task, we deduplicated the corpus, which is different from \cite{Zhan_Liu_Wong_Chao_2021} and is the main reason that we cannot reproduce the results in the original paper.
 The statistics of the original OPUS are shown in Table~\ref{tab:data_filter}.
-We can see that, the seen domains (EMEA, Globalvoices, JRC, KDE, WMT) contain a lot of duplicated sentences.
+The seen domains (EMEA, Globalvoices, JRC, KDE, WMT) contain a lot of duplicated sentences.
 The scores in the original paper are too high because the $\mathcal{D}_{\text {meta-train}}$ dataset overlaps with some sentences in $\mathcal{D}_{\text {meta-test}}$.

 For the meta-learning phase, to have a fair comparison with previous methods, we use the same setting.
 We random split 160 tasks and 10 tasks respectively in $\mathcal{D}_{\text {meta-train}}$ and $\mathcal{D}_{\text {meta-test}}$ to simulate the low-resource scenarios.
 For each task, the token amount of support set and query set is a strict limit to $8K$ and $16K$. $\mathcal{D}_{\text {meta-dev}}$ corpus is limited to 5000 sentences for each domain.
-Table~\ref{tab:data_en2de_meta} and Table~\ref{tab:data_en2zh_meta} shows the detailed statistics of English $\rightarrow$ German and English $\rightarrow$ Chinese tasks.
+Table~\ref{tab:data_en2de_meta} and Table~\ref{tab:data_en2zh_meta} shows the detailed statistics of the English $\rightarrow$ German and English $\rightarrow$ Chinese tasks.